vivekkya/vivekkya/Readme.md

 ## Hi :wave: this is Vivek Yadav!
-I am a Data Scientist with experience in buidling & deploying Deep Learning solutions in production environments.
+I am a Data Scientist with proven trackrecord & experience in buidling & deploying Deep Learning solutions in production environments.

 <br />